betrybe/eslint-config-trybe/README.md

 # eslint-config-trybe

-ESLint shared configs used by projects from the Fundamentals, Front-end and Back-end modules
+ESLint shared configs used by projects from the Fundamentals and Back-end modules

 ## Installation